Board & Staff

 In April 2004, Rev. Susan began working part-time as the Executive Minister to the Classis of New Brunswick, which requires her to visit RCA churches in the region, helping them with issues and visioning.
 She continues in this position still to this day.
 Rev. Susan has served civically as a Girl Scout leader and serves on various non-profit boards in New Brunswick.

-Christine Edwards is the case manager at Town Clock CDC, where her main goal is teaching the residents the strength in gaining control.
+Kelly Harper-Edwards is the new case manager at Town Clock CDC, where her main goal is to teach the residents the strength in gaining control and becoming independent.
 Victims of domestic violence are often so controlled by their abuser that they lose a sense of identity.
-As a case manager, Christine's major focus is assisting survivors with identifying who they are on their own terms, and then guiding them to rebuild their lives by taking their control back.
-Control can be represented as control over their emotions to control over their life goals.
+As a case manager, Kelly’s major focus is assisting survivors with identifying who they are on they are own terms and then giving them resources to rebuild their lives by taking their control back.

-Christine has worked in the field of social services for 10 years, and is currently working towards her counseling degree at Montclair State University, where she is majoring in clinical mental health counseling.
-She has experience working with the mental health and homeless population, individuals with substance abuse disorders, and victims of domestic violence.
-She obtained her AAS and BA in human services from Touro College.
-In her spare time, Christine loves to write poetry.
+Kelly has worked in the field of social services for 7 years and is a recent graduate of Kean University where she majored in Psychology with a concentration in Family Studies.
+She has experience working with children and families, mental health and homeless population, individuals with substance abuse disorders, and victims of domestic violence.
+In her spare time, Kelly loves spending time with her family and working on her business.

 Dr. Debra Ruisard